HGhurbani/molhemon-web-bookStores/README.md

 - Data in the dashboard is persisted in Firebase.
 The optional PHP backend is only used for the Google Merchant import.
 - If you need to build the project for production, run `npm run build` (requires installed dependencies).
 - Category management forms still include a dropdown to select an icon from the `lucide-react` library.

+## Legal
+Placeholder documents for a privacy policy, terms of service and return policy are available in the `legal/` directory.
+Review and adapt them to comply with GDPR, CCPA and other relevant regulations.